PERSOL HR DATA BANK in APAC

 Things to consider

-It should be noted that enterprise rules and regulations are only effective for a maximum of two years, both interviews and recommendations of representatives of workers are required, enterprise rules and regulations must be written in the Indonesian language, enterprise rules and regulations must be legalized by the minister or the appointed official, and an employer must inform and explain its enterprise rules and regulations to its laborers.
+It should be noted that company regulations are only effective for a maximum of two years, both interviews and recommendations of representatives of workers are required, company regulations must be written in the Indonesian language, company regulations must be legalized by the minister or the appointed official, and an employer must inform and explain its enterprise rules and regulations to its laborers.

-As for priority in the application of different laws, agreements, rules, and regulations, the order of precedence in terms of binding effect is as follows: (ⅰ) labor related legislation that includes labor laws, (ⅱ) a collective work agreement, (ⅲ) an individual work agreement, and (ⅳ) the enterprise rules and regulations.
+As for priority in the application of different laws, agreements, rules, and regulations, the order of precedence in terms of binding effect is as follows: (ⅰ) labor related legislation that includes Manpower Laws, (ⅱ) a collective labor agreement, (ⅲ) an employment agreement, and (ⅳ) the company regulations.

 -